BenjiDayan/pisite/fun_blog/_posts/2025-06-16-league-analysis.md

     <figcaption><em>The spooky skeleton himself.
 Reminds me of the children's book character Skulduggery Pleasant</em></figcaption>
 </figure>

 Thresh is some kind of soul-devouring demon that can harvest souls from the corpses of vanquished foes (and smaller monsters and minions).
-Each soul increases his stats, an eye-popping 3 different ones: **Ability Power (AP)**, armour, and his own special **On-hit Dmg**.
+Each soul increases his stats, an eye-popping 3 different ones: **Ability Power (AP)**, Armour, and his own special **On-hit Dmg**.
 AP is the equivalent to AD, but for magic damage dealing abilities (champions in league have abilities/spells which they can cast).
 1 soul gives Thresh an extra 1 AP, 1 armour point, and 1.7 On-hit Dmg, with no upper limit!
 1 AP is worth about 0.57 AD, and 1.7 On-hit Dmg is worth about 1.05 AD (by converting the stats of base items).

 Most champions that have infinite scaling only really do in one dimension, e.g. Veigar gets only bonus AP.
 But Thresh has 3!
-His scaling powers are even more surprising given that 95% of the time that you see thresh played, it is in the support role (neither tank nor damage dealer, rather a less directly useful role that eschews collecting gold, and has duties like scouting out the enemy team's positions, and sacrificing their lives to beneficially engage teamfights).
-Yet a good Thresh player will have over 100 souls collected by the start of late-game - that's 2-3 items of pure value from additional stats!
+His scaling powers are even more surprising given that 95% of the time that you see Thresh played, it is in the support role (neither tank nor damage dealer, rather a less directly useful role that eschews collecting gold, and has duties like scouting out the enemy team's positions, and sacrificing their lives to beneficially engage teamfights).
+Yet a careful Thresh player will have over 100 souls collected by mid to late-game - that's 2-3 items of pure value from additional stats!

 ### Why Thresh isn't the hyper carry we dreamed of - but can still be strong!